top of page

 • Accessibility: The space is on the ground floor of a prewar building, and has a step to get to the entrance.
 The single-stall, gender neutral bathroom has a narrow door.

-• Shabbat morning services are on the first and third Saturday of the month.
-On the first Shabbat of the month, we hold a community potluck lunch following morning services.
-We have a Torah service on the third Shabbat morning of the month (and no potluck)
+• In Jackson Heights, on the first Shabbat of the month, we hold a community potluck lunch following morning services.
+We have a Torah service on the third Shabbat morning of the month (and no potluck).
+Both gatherings start with seated meditation through a Jewish lens from 9:30 - 10am.

 • We don't require advance registration.